Justin Jefferson: 2024

 On June 3, 2024, Jefferson signed a four-year, $140 million contract extension that includes $110 million guaranteed, keeping him under contract with the Vikings through the 2028 season.
 The deal made Jefferson the highest-paid non-quarterback in the NFL at an average of $35 million per year.

 In Week 2, Jefferson caught a 97-yard touchdown pass and achieved 400 career receptions in a 23–17 win over the San Francisco 49ers.
 He also tied Lance Alworth for the fastest player in NFL history to achieve 6,000 career receiving yards, doing so in 62 games.
 In Week 11 against the Tennessee Titans, Jefferson passed Torry Holt for the most receiving yards in a player's first five NFL seasons.
 Jefferson eclipsed 1,000 receiving yards in Week 13 against the Arizona Cardinals, becoming the fourth receiver in NFL history to record 1,000 yards in each of his first five seasons.
 After a career-long six game touchdown drought, Jefferson had his first multi-touchdown performance of the season in Week 14 against the Atlanta Falcons, finishing with 132 yards and two scores in a 42–21 victory.
 In Week 16, he had ten receptions for 144 yards and two touchdowns in a 27–24 win over the Seattle Seahawks.
+He was named first team All-Pro for the second time.
+He earned Pro Bowl honors for the fourth time.
 He finished the 2024 season with 103 receptions for 1,533 yards and ten touchdowns.
+He was ranked ninth by his fellow players on the NFL Top 100 Players of 2025.

+2025

+In Week 4 against the Steelers, Jefferson had ten receptions for 126 yards in the 24–21 loss.
+In the 2025 season, Jefferson had 84 receptions for 1,048 receiving yards but a career-low two touchdowns.
+He joined Randy Moss and Mike Evans as the only players in NFL history to record six consecutive 1,000 yard seasons to start a career.

+2026

+In a Week 2 victory against the Bears, Jefferson caught his 558th pass to move past Randy Moss for the second most receptions in Vikings history.
+Cris Carter holds the team record with 1004.